 With over three hundred million people living in the United States, and billions more on the planet, it really doesn’t matter how you create your character’s names.
 There will be real people out there with the same names.
 This is why you need to include a disclaimer in the front matter of your book.
 Make sure you clearly state that your story is a work of fiction, and that any resemblance to any actual persons, living or dead, is purely coincidental.

-Readers give us great feedback.
-Nearly all of the reader reviews for my debut Marina Martindale contemporary romance novel, The Reunion, commented on how well the flashback scenes were done.
+Readers can give us great feedback.
+Nearly all of the reader reviews for my Marina Martindale contemporary romance novel, The Reunion, commented on how well the flashback scenes were done.

 If used properly, flashbacks can greatly enhance the story.
 They’re a terrific tool for telling the backstory.
 Poorly done, however, and they can become a distraction or even a hindrance.
 They block your story flow and annoy the reader.

 Use flashbacks sparingly.
 The Reunion has fifty chapters, but only four include flashbacks.
 The story is set in the present time.
 Therefore, I didn’t want to spend too much time with the flashbacks.